 Domain Binding: This field is used to allow external domains to access Sisense, for example, if you have implemented iFrames.
 You can add multiple domains separated by a comma and click Save to save your changes.

 Build Node Server: When implementing a multi-node configuration, for example for high availability, you must define which node is your build node in the Configuration Manager.
 The address of the build node should be the server IP address and not the server name.

 The following fields are used to communicate with your Sisense application database.
 Typically, this is only necessary when implementing a high availability environment.
-For more information, see High Availability.
+For more information, see Multi-Node Deployments.

 Connection String: The connection string contains all the necessary attributes for accessing the Sisense application database.

 Encryption Key: The value of this field is the encryption key used by Sisense to encrypt your application database users.
 This value is used when you need to create users for your application database.
 See Hosting the Application Database for more information

 Sisense stores logs locally on your Sisense server.
 These logs are typically used by Sisense Support when troubleshooting any issues with your Sisense environment.
 You can define the location of these logs and the level of logging.

 Path: The current path when Sisense stores logs.
 You can enter a new path for your logs on your Sisense server.
 The log path must contain / at the end of the path.

 Level: Select the level of logging.